PandABlocks/PandABlocks-FPGA/docs/blocks/bits.rst

 BITS - Soft inputs and constant bits
 ====================================

-The BITS block contains constants on the bit bus ZERO and ONE, as well as 4 soft values A..D.
+The BITS block contains 4 soft values A..D.
 Each of these soft values can be set to 0 or 1 by using the SET_A..SET_D parameters.

 Parameters
 ----------